autocrypt/autocrypt/doc/level1.rst

 recipients, which by definition must not be revealed to other recipients.

+An Autocrypt MUA MAY include ``Autocrypt-Gossip`` headers in messages with more than one recipient.
+The header has the same format as the ``Autocrypt`` header (see `autocryptheaderformat`_ and see example for a gossip header in :ref:`autocrypt-gossip-example`).

 .. _`gossip-injection`:

 Key Gossip Injection in Outbound Mail
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An Autocrypt MUA MAY include ``Autocrypt-Gossip`` headers in messages
-with more than one recipient.
-The header has the same format as
-the ``Autocrypt`` header (see `autocryptheaderformat`_ and see example
-for a gossip header in :ref:`autocrypt-gossip-example`).

-``Autocrypt-Gossip`` headers MUST be placed in the root
+Any ``Autocrypt-Gossip`` headers MUST be placed in the root
 MIME part of the encrypted message payload.
 The encrypted payload in
 this case contains one ``Autocrypt-Gossip`` header for each recipient,
 each of which MUST contain the ``addr``, ``keydata`` and the
 gossip-header specific ``origin-timestamp`` attributes.

 The values for ``keydata`` and ``origin-timestamp`` are computed
-following the logic of the `preliminary-recommendation`_ algorithm.
+using the same key selection logic as the `preliminary-recommendation`_
-This ensures that a MUA gossips the same public key for a recipient
+algorithm.
+This ensures that a MUA gossips the same public key for a
-which it uses to encrypt to that recipient.
+recipient that it uses to encrypt to that recipient.
 The values for
 ``keydata`` and ``origin-timestamp`` are thus computed as follows:

 - If ``peer-state[gossip-addr]`` contains ``null`` in its